 - Breakfast: is served weekdays from 08:00 a.m. onward at the cafeteria.
 On weekends there is the possibility to have breakfast in the nearby bakery on Münchner Platz Bäckerei Möbius.
-They serve breakfast on Saturdays from 6 a.m. onward, on Sundays only from 1:30 p.m. onward.
+They serve breakfast on Saturdays from 6 a.m. onward.
+On Sundays they are open only from 1:30 p.m. onward.
 The student's pub "B'Liebig" on Liebigstr.
 24 is offering a breakfast buffet (cost: 7,00 Euro) on Sundays from 9 a.m. - Guest house keys: you can open each entrance of the institute as well as the library with your guest house key.
 Within the blue part of the key is a chip: move it along the little box at each entrance, after a beep you can open the door.
 On your departure day please drop the guest house keys into the box in the entrance hall of your guest house.
-Please vacate the guest house before 9 a.m. - LAUNDRY: There is the possibility to wash your clothes in the basement of guest house no. 2.
-Please dry your clothes there and not in your room! - SECURITY: After 6:30 p.m. the entrances of the institute should be locked.
-Please check after entering or leaving the institute that the door is correctly shut.
-Please leave your window shut or tilted, but not open.
+Please vacate the guest house before 9 a.m.